WorkloadAutomation/ibm-workload-automation-chart/README.md

 ### Defining a z/OS engine in the Z connector from a Dynamic Workload Console deployed on Cloud

 To perform this operation, see the information available at [Defining a z/OS engine in the Z connector](https://www.ibm.com/docs/en/workload-automation/10.1.0?topic=console-defining-zos-engine-in-z-connector).
 The information at this link also applies to the cloud environment.
+If you want to apply the same configuration to all instances, create a configMap containing all xml files and use the `waconsole.console.libConfigName` parameter to provide the name of your  configMap.

 ### Scaling the product